 I’m not sure how Fabio & I lasted almost a year & a half in that Caballito apartment, but we found a way out via the 2001 economic crisis.
 After the peso devalued in 2002, all contracts in dollars became null.
 People were also desperate for cash due to frozen investments & limited ATM withdrawals.
 Fabio & I got the idea to look for a new place & save my sanity.
 On the edge of Recoleta between two major avenues, this 1940s racionalista building had windows facing the interior of the block, tons of room, a fantastic kitchen, easy subway access, multiple grocery stores within walking distance & as we’d discover, wonderful neighbors.
 We moved into the 2-bedroom apartment at Paraguay 1949, 5ºD in May 2002 for 890 pesos/month (about $300 at the time).
 Apart from saving money, having more space & a furnished apartment, we finally had peace & quiet.

 If I ever had any regrets in life, not buying this apartment ranks at #1.
 Before signing the lease, the owner offered us a sale price of $47,000.
 That’s right.
 People were anxious for cash, but we just didn’t have it.
 When I moved out six years later, the property value had gone up to $250,000!
 But making $203K isn’t as much of a regret as losing this wonderful space.
 We entertained, had office space + a spare bedroom, I stayed after Fabio & I broke up in 2005, my walking tours of Buenos Aires & Recoleta Cemetery project got their start here (thanks Mar!), Benjamin & I had limitless bottles of Malbec in the living room… en fin, a place that made me feel at home.
 When I renewed the lease in 2006, rent only went up to 990 pesos (about $325) because the owner knew I’d take care of this gem.
+The last increase was to 1300 pesos in 2007 (about $420); still a decent price even with building fees tripling.
 I wonder who’s living there now…

 I never tired of the big-city view or sunsets from the back balcony.
 The gargantuan Facultad de Medicina always wanted to steal the show: